Skip to main content

 2. Articulation and Enunciation Drills

-Whether you need to improve your voice for webinars and online meetings or on-location live performances, your voice quality also depends on the movement of your tongue, lips, and jaw.
-Use these daily exercises to target these body parts, enhancing your speech clarity and articulation.
+Whether you need to improve your voice for webinars and online meetings or on-location live performances, the quality also depends on the movement of your tongue, lips, and jaw.
+Use these techniques to target these body parts and enhance your clarity and articulation.

 Tongue Twisters

-Tongue twisters are a fun way to practice articulation.
+Tongue twisters are a fun way to enhance articulation.
 During our training session, we challenge our students’ speech muscles and improve their coordination.

-• Begin with simple tongue twisters, like “Peter Piper picked a peck of pickled peppers”.
+• Begin with simple ones, like “Peter Piper picked a peck of pickled peppers”.

 • Repeat each phrase slowly, then gradually increase speed while keeping clarity.